1919 England to Australia flight: Airco DH.9

-On 8 January 1920, Airco DH.9 (G-EAQM), piloted by Lieutenant Ray Parer, with co-pilot Lieutenant John C. McIntosh, took off from Hounslow Heath.
+On 8 January 1920, Airco DH.9 (G-EAQM), piloted by Lieutenant Ray Parer, with co-pilot Lieutenant John Cowe McIntosh, took off from Hounslow Heath.
 The aircraft completed the flight, the first by a single-engined machine, 206 days later on 2 August 1920, earning Parer the sobriquet "Battling Ray".
 Although outside the time limit, the crew was awarded a consolation prize of £A1,000, second only to the Vimy.
 The DH.9 has been restored and placed on display at the Australian War Memorial at Canberra.
 The story is detailed in the book "Flight and Adventures of Parer and McIntosh" written by Emily Charnwood and first published in 1921.
 The machine is labelled PD after its sponsor, millionaire Peter Dawson, a whisky manufacturer, who financed the purchase of the machine and much of the journey.
 Parer later took part in a similar journey, the MacRobertson Trophy Air Race in 1934.